Kaktushose/jda-commands/wiki/docs/message/placeholder.md

 To escape the opening bracket `{` just prefix it with `\`, like `My escaped placeholder \{ this_is_text }`.

 ## Placeholders
-JDA-Commands provides a way to set placeholder values by using [`Entry`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/messages/placeholder/Entry.html).
+JDA-Commands provides a way to set placeholder values by using <com.github.kaktushose.jda.commands.message.placeholder.Entry>.

 Often you will find a vararg of this class at the end of a method parameters list.
-By adding entries there (preferably by using [`Enrty#entry`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/messages/placeholder/Entry.html#entry(java.lang.String,java.lang.Object)) as a static import) it's possible for you to define placeholders for a given scope defined by the javadocs of the used method.
+By adding entries there (preferably by using <com.github.kaktushose.jda.commands.message.placeholder.Entry#entry(String,Object)>) as a static import) it's possible for you to define placeholders for a given scope defined by the javadocs of the used method.